apluslms/aplus-manual/interactive_code/guide.rst

 This is useful for when you want to accompany your explanations with code, and also for giving complete beginners an easy way to run code without installing anything themselves.

-Currently only python, R and C/C++ are supported (see readme of `aplus-rst-tools <https://github.com/apluslms/a-plus-rst-tools>`_ for more information).
+Currently only Python, R, C/C++ and Octave are supported (see readme of `aplus-rst-tools <https://github.com/apluslms/a-plus-rst-tools>`_ for more information).
 You can look at the advanced section if you want to try enabling other languages.

 An example of a code cell: